webvpro/playcypher-json-md-playground/markdown/CSRD/Abilities/Crystal-Lens.md

 - Ability/ACTION
 - Ability/Cost/0
 - Ability/Tier/Mid
-- Ability/Categories/SPECIAL ATTACK
+- Ability/Categories/Special-Attack
 ---

 ## Crystal Lens
 You can focus the inherent energy surging through you from your Crystalline Body ability.
 This allows you to fire a blast of energy that inflicts 5 points of damage on a target within very long range.
 Action.